yingcui1022/yingcui1022.github.io/_pages/about.md

 # About me:
 Welcome to my homepage!
 I am **Ying Cui (崔滢)**, currently a Ph.D. candidate at **UCLA Mechanical Engineering**, supervised by Prof. [Yongjie Hu](http://hu.seas.ucla.edu/).
-My research lies in the intersection of **Heat Transfer, Semiconductor and Biology**.
+My research lies in the intersection of **Heat Transfer, Manufacturing, Semiconductor and Biology**.
 I am always interested in research collaborations and looking for a faculty position at mechanical engineering.

 # Research interests:
-- **Thermal Management** in Semiconductor, Electronics, Energy and Personal
+- **Thermal Management** in Semiconductor, Electronics Packaging, Energy
-- **Micro/nano Heat Transfer in Biology**: Cellular, Tissue, Biomedical and Healthcare
+- **Micro/nano Heat Transfer in Biomedical**: Cellular, Tissue, Biomedical and Healthcare
-- **Bioispired Materials**: multifunction, multiscale, and sustainability
+- **Bioispired Materials and Manufacturing**: multifunction, multiscale, and sustainability
-- **AI/ML-based Thermal Bioimaging**

 # Recent News: